 I’m happy to have grown up conscious and curious about what happens around me.
 Yes, sometimes it tricks me as I often undervalue my opinion and overvalue one of the others 🤷🏾♂️.
 Either way, I’m proud of having developed the simple, yet the rarest ability of mankind: knowing how to listen.

 I don’t have the actual diploma just yet to prove it, the ceremony (which I sadly could not have participated in since I’m not in the country) was postponed due to the Coronavirus crisis, but I actually earned my first post-high-school diploma!

 I might dive a little bit more about all of that in upcoming posts, but I’ll give you the context.
-From 2016 to 2019, I was studying Digital Communication & E-business in a little private school in Paris, called ECITV, where I graduated as major of promotion.
-As you may know, nowadays I’m studying Software Engineering in Polytechnique Montréal, Canada.
+From 2016 to 2019, I was studying Digital Communication & E-business in a little private school in Paris, called ECITV, where I graduated a major of promotion.
+As you may know, nowadays I’m studying Software Engineering at Polytechnique Montréal, Canada.

 5. I animated 3 live events

 Back in 2014, in addition to the Radio Show, I was hosting, I had the amazing opportunity to animate 3 live events on my own island.
 Two of them were “talent shows”, the other was more of a “debating-conference” and the biggest event gathered over a thousand people in a rotating crowd.Being interview on Trace FM Martinique